Top 10 AI Use Cases for Finance Operations

 Two people smiling down looking at tablet

-Today’s finance teams face pressure to maintain low operating costs while also processing higher transaction volumes and acting with agility.
+Today’s finance teams face pressure to maintain low operating costs while also processing higher transaction volume.
 But outdated legacy systems often get in the way, creating bottlenecks that hinder growth.
+That's where AI bridges the gap.

-For high-level leaders, a positive outlook on artificial intelligence (AI) is nearly unanimous—98% of CEOs say their business would immediately benefit from AI implementation.
-Finance in particular is leading the way on use cases, integration, and showing ROI—77% of finance AI pioneers have already embraced it in their day to day operations.
+For high-level finance leaders, a positive outlook on artificial intelligence (AI) is nearly unanimous—77% of finance AI pioneers have already embraced it in their day-to-day operations.

 What Is AI in Finance?